14 Unforgettable Winter Getaways in the United States for Snow or Sun

 If you are after even more adventure, you can put your hiking shoes on and explore the endless amount of jungle trails available, which will give you the chance to check out the lush landscapes that line the island as well as the chance to see some island wildlife.

 For those looking for a bit more of a lively atmosphere, head to St. Thomas where you’ll find the bustling capital of the U.S. Virgin Islands: Charlotte Amalie.
 St. Thomas is also home to some of the most beautiful beaches in the world, such as Magens Bay.
 You’ll also find exotic forests, epic shopping, delicious dining, and adventurous activities while there.

 While in St. Thomas you can also learn more about the underwater world of the U.S. Virgin Islands without getting wet at Coral World Ocean Park.
 You can take a tour of the Caribbean Reef Encounter aquarium on land and then head underwater after you board a semi-submersible water vehicle, which will provide you with views of the sea through windows beneath the surface.

 Dubbed the heart of the California Desert, Palm Springs is an incredible gateway to the desert magic that is located in this area of California.
-Palm Springs is just a couple hours from Los Angeles.
+Palm Springs is just a couple hours from either Los Angeles or San Diego.
 You’ll still have access to trendy cafes, artsy boutiques, and cool hotels while you’re in Palm Springs, but the retro-chic vibe of the city surrounded by desert mountain peaks will have you feeling a world away from the hustle and bustle of LA.